-Exclusive UKISUG Licensing Guide
+Exclusive UKISUG Licencing Guide

 The guide provides common sense advice and simple steps to manage the software contract minefield by:

 - Providing an insight into how you may achieve greater flexibility from your licencing terms